ingig/code-narrator/docs/src/documentation/plugins/generators/BaseGenerator.ts.md

 ### process(document: Document): Document

-This abstract method should be implemented by the derived class.
+This is an abstract method that should be implemented by the derived class.
 It takes a `Document` object as input and returns a modified `Document` object.

 #### Parameters

-- `document` (Document): The input `Document` object that needs to be processed by the generator plugin.
+- `document` (Document): The input `Document` object that needs to be processed.

 #### Returns